Hue and Cry (band): Reformation

 May 2009 saw the band headline the "Burns an' a' that" festival in Ayrshire, and play an acoustic set in Aberdeen.
-In July 2009, the brothers supported Human League at Thetford Forest and, in November 2009, played at "Homecoming Live- The Final Fling".
-They released a Christmas album on 30 November 2009 entitled Xmasday.
+In July 2009, the brothers supported Human League at Thetford Forest and, in November 2009, played at "Homecoming Live – The Final Fling".
+They released a Christmas album on 30 November 2009 titled Xmasday.
 Hue and Cry played sold out nights as part of the History City weekend on 18 and 19 December 2009.

-A new Hue And Cry album, Hot Wire was released on 19 March 2012 to critical acclaim, and the band played acoustic gigs in support of it.
+A new Hue And Cry album, Hot Wire, was released on 19 March 2012 to critical acclaim, and the band played acoustic gigs in support of it.
 They also appeared on Jools Holland's BBC Radio 2 show, and played "Shipbuilding" on the Titanic memorial show for Radio 2 receiving praise from Holland as well as Dermot O'Leary and Jeremy Vine.
 They also appeared at the Isle of Wight Festival in 2012.

 Hue and Cry appeared on an August 2012 edition of Celebrity Big Brother, Bit on the Side, singing "Labour of Love" at the end of the show.
 A further compilation album, A's and B's was released in 2012.
-They headed out on the road again in October 2012 with their band to play six shows in Scotland and performed further charity gigs towards the end of the year.
+They headed out on the road again in October 2012 with their band to play six shows in Scotland and performed further charity gigs towards the end of that year.